UK Family Visa from Ireland

 The UK Child visa is reserved for children of Irish and UK citizens already living in the UK who want their child who lives elsewhere to join them in the UK.

-If the child was born in the UK and therefore a UK national, and their parents are Irish or British, they do not need to apply for a visa.
+If the child is already a UK national, such as through birth descent, and their parents are Irish or British, they do not need to apply for a visa.

-However, if they were born outside the UK, the following criteria must apply:
+However, if they are not a UK or Irish citizen, the following criteria must apply:

 One of your parents must also be applying in tandem for a visa as a partner joining the other parent or as a parent that will have the sole responsibility of you.